 Do notice that line count is not the only metric of interest.
 The original paper accompanies a very interesting discussion detailing applicability, risks, and levels of security offered by each approach.
 Just a few years after the paper was released, user namespaces was merged to Linux and yet a new option for sandboxing is now available.
-Within this discussion, we can discard most of the approaches-DAC-based, MAC-based, or too intrusive to be even possible to abstract away as a reusable component-as inadequate to our endeavour.
+Fast-forward a few more years and we also have Linux Landlock which is even better than Linux namespaces.
+Within this discussion, we can discard most of the approaches - DAC-based, MAC-based, or too intrusive to be even possible to abstract away as a reusable component - as inadequate to our endeavour.